 The Village Hall has two sets of Trustees:

 The Custodian Trustee is the Official Custodian of Charities – The Charity Commission.

 The Hall is vested in Custodian Trustees and their responsibility is simply to hold the legal title of the Charity’s property and to act on the lawful directions of the Committee in any transactions affecting this title.

 The Managing Trustees are the members of the Management Committee.

 You are responsible for the day to day management of the Village Hall Charity, in accordance with its governing scheme.
 The majority of England’s 8,500 village halls are managed in this way and few problems are experienced so long as committee members manage the building with all reasonable care and prudence, in the same way that they manage their own affairs.

 Committee composition and meetings

 The Committee consists of up to 13 members in total, some of whom are nominated by organisations in the village regularly using the hall and up to 4 are elected at our Annual General Meeting.
 We are allowed to co-opt up to another 2 members as the Committee sees fit.
-We meet quarterly, normally in the months of Feb, May, Sept, and our AGM is held in November.
+We meet monthly.
 We elect a number of officers from within our members.